lando07/AMD-7000-Series-VFIO/README.md

 For me, the pci ID for my gpu is `2d:00.0`, and the audio is `2d:00.1`

-If, for some reason, your gpu iommu group, or HDMI/DP Audio group have more than just one device, ALL of the devices in each group MUST be passed through to the VM or the VM will not work.
+If, for some reason, your gpu iommu group, or HDMI/DP Audio group have more than just one device, *all* of the devices in each group ***must*** be passed through to the VM or the VM will not work.

 ## Editing our VM XML